jhackett1/utopia/content/events/mental-health-neurodiversity-in-the-workplace.markdown

 duration: 45
 filmed: false
 description: >
-  1145-1240: MENTAL HEALTH & NEURODIVERSITY IN THE WORKPLACE
+  Mental Health & Neurodiversity in the Workplace

   Facilitator: Dr Barbara Mariposa

+  11:45-12:40

   40 Spaces

+  Session Content

-  Session Content: With the increasing demands and pace of life in a rapidly changing world, stress remains a major drain on both personal and business resources.
+  With the increasing demands and pace of life in a rapidly changing world, stress remains a major drain on both personal and business resources.
 However, much can be done to build abilities and skills that generate personal wellbeing, leadership presence, emotional intelligence and a healthy working environment.
 In this talk, we start to unlock the concept of stress, explore its causes and discover some solutions.

-  Biography:
+  Dr Barbara Mariposa

   Trained at the Royal Free Hospital, London, Dr Barbara is a medical doctor with a background in psychiatry and public health.
 Whilst at medical school,